DAMO-DI-ML/SolarBoost/README.md

 <!-- [![Made by DAMO Academy](https://img.shields.io/badge/Made%20by-DAMO%20Academy-blue)](https://damo.alibaba.com) -->

-SolarBoost is an advanced boosting method for distributed photovoltaic (PV) power forecasting, developed by DAMO Academy, Alibaba Group.
+SolarBoost is an advanced boosting method for distributed photovoltaic (DPV) power forecasting, developed by DAMO Academy, Alibaba Group.
 This repository contains the implementation and experimental code for the SolarBoost algorithm.

 ## Features